Back To Blog

 graph--tax-break

 If you are an Ohio taxpayer, contributions to CollegeAdvantage may be deducted from your Ohio taxable income in any amount up to $4,000 per year, per beneficiary, with unlimited carry forward.
 This means that $4,000 per year is not a contribution cap.
-Should you choose to contribute more than $4,000 in a calendar year, any amounts above $4,000 may be deducted in future years, in increments up to $4,000 per year, until all contributions have been deducted.
+Should you choose to contribute more than $4,000 in a calendar year, any amounts above $4,000 may be deducted in future years through unlimited carry forward.
+You can still deduct in increments up to $4,000 per year, until all 529 contributions have been deducted.
 If you have an Ohio College Advantage 529 accounts for each of your children, you receive the deduction to your Ohio taxable income for contributions made to each beneficiary’s account.
 Non-account owners who are Ohio taxpayers qualify for this tax deduction when they give gifts for college directly to CollegeAdvantage accounts.

 A bottom line benefit of a 529 plan?
 It’s far cheaper to save money and earn interest in an account now than pay off students loans with accumulated interest later.
-With all the tax benefits offered with a 529 plan, your account can grow to reach your college savings goal.
-If you’ve made it this far and don’t have a CollegeAdvantage account, we have a tool to help you see how just how much it costs to wait to save for college.
+With all the tax benefits offered with a 529 plan, your account can grow to reach your higher education savings goal.
+Learn, plan, and start for as little as $25 today at CollegeAdvantage.

 Back To Top